GodotVR/godot-xr-tools/_docs/objects/pickable.md

 A common pickup configuration is:
 * Picked Up Layer: Leave blank so the held object does not collide with anything.
-* Release Mode: Rigid - so the object can be thrown and bounce around the world.
+* Release Mode: Original - restoring the object to the same state it had before pickup.
-* Mode: Static - so the object is stuck in place until initially picked up.
 * Collision Layer: A standard layer for dynamic objects in the scene.
 * Collision Mask: Layers for the world and other objects (so it doesn't fall through the floor), and also matching the [Pickup]({{ site.url }}/docs/pickup/) collision mask so it can be picked up.